civo/cli-rubygem/README.md

 Civo instances are built from a template that specifies a disk image.
 Templates can contain the bare-bones OS install such as Ubuntu or Debian, or custom pre-configured operating systems that you can create yourself from a bootable volume.
 This allows you to speedily deploy pre-configured instances.

 #### Listing Available Template Images
-A simple list of available templates, both globally-defined ones and user-configured account-specific templates, can be seen by running `civo template list`:
+A simple list of available templates, both globally-defined ones and user-configured account-specific templates, can be seen by running `civo template list` or `civo template list --verbose` for maximum information:
 ```
-$ civo template list
+$ civo template list --verbose
 +--------------------------------------+----------------------+--------------------------------------+--------------------------------------+------------------+
 | ID                                   | Name                 | Image ID                             | Volume ID                            | Default Username |
 +--------------------------------------+----------------------+--------------------------------------+--------------------------------------+------------------+